Landry Honey Co

 A jar of Luckiamute Forest wildflower honey with a gold lid, placed on a wooden surface with a blurred window and greenery in the background.

 Find us at the following local farmers markets.
-Specific dates will be added below as market season gets closer.
+Additional dates may be added below as market season gets closer.

 Independence Farmers Market